kitspace/electro-grammar/README.md

   voltage_rating: 25 }
 ```

-For [class 1][CLASS-1] ceramic names and EIA letter codes are understood
+For [class 1][CLASS-1] ceramic names and EIA letter codes are understood.
 For [class 2][CLASS-2] only EIA letter codes are understood.
 In both cases only EIA letter codes are returned.